Whale Watching Sydney

 A few operators include:

 - Fantasea is one of Australia’s leading marine tourism and transport operators and have been cruising within Australia for almost 30 years.
+Tours commence from 14th May 2022.

 - Whale Watching Sydney offers a four-hour whale watching cruise.
 Departing from Darling Harbour, Circular Quay and Manly daily from May to December.
+2hr Express Cruise On Fantasea Crystal commences from just $47.20 per person.

 If you’re looking out for whales, just remember the safe distance and approach zone rules that have been set to protect these incredible mammals.